olewsaa/amateur-radio/on-the-move/README.md

 - update.pos.pat.conf.py --  update the position in pat's config file.
 - update.pos.WSJT-X.conf.py -- update the position in WSJT, JS8Call and TQSL.

+## Automatic run at boot time
+The two scripts can be launched at boot time by means of the cron system.
+The cron file have a keyword to run a script at boot time.
+The file crotab contain an exaple of a typical setup to run the script that update the pat and other application containing QTH info.